module-federation/aegis-host/README.md

 Wouldn't it be great if microservices didn't have to be distributed?
 Let's consider why they are.

-[Fowler](https://martinfowler.com/articles/microservices.html) describes the implicit premise behind distribution/deployment trade-off:
+[Fowler](https://martinfowler.com/articles/microservices.html) describes the implicit premise behind the distribution/deployment trade-off:

 > "One main reason for using services as components (rather than libraries) is that services are independently deployable.
 If you have an application that consists of multiple libraries in a single process, a change to any single component results in having to redeploy the entire application.”